mustberuss/patentsview/api-changes-2021.md

 9. Add a warning message if the http status 403 Incorrect/Missing API Key is received.
 The api key must be in the environment at start up, so a 403 on a query should only be returned if it is invalid.
 10. Maybe instead of having fake documentation, something like data-raw/mbr_fieldsdf.R should read the swagger definition to produce data-raw/fieldsdf.csv

+## Try it yourself
+Steps to try this out locally
+1. Request an api key from the patentsview team https://patentsview.org/apis/keyrequest
+2. Set the environmental variable PATENTSVIEW_API_KEY value to your key.
+ ex: set PATENTSVIEW_API_KEY=your_key_here
+3. Install the patentsview package from mustberuss' api-change-2021 branch devtools::install_github("mustberuss/patentsview@api-change-2021")

+The environmental variable's name is the same one I used in the api's python wrapper https://github.com/mustberuss/PatentsView-APIWrapper/tree/api-change-2022
 ## Questions
 1. Does anything need to change in cast-pv-data.R?
 2. Are existing sleeps in search-pv.R needed?
 (If the throttling works)